 Lets try to make our environment as sane as possible, while setting up all the locations we will need.

-What ever terminal window you were in, when you performed the above commands, you _MUST_ use that same window, for the remainder of these instructions.
-If this window is closed, or the machine is rebooted, it will be necessary to perform the above commands again, before continuing any step.
-You will also _need_ to perform any exports in any previous steps you continued from.
+What ever terminal you were in, while you performed the above commands, you MUST remain in that terminal, for the remainder of the instructions.
+If this terminal is closed, it will be necessary to START OVER.

 What version of GCC do we have?

 gcc --version gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-4) Copyright (C) 2015 Free Software Foundation, Inc. This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.